UltiRequiem/fibonacci/README.md

 Port of [fibonacci-go](https://github.com/UltiRequiem/fibonacci) for [Deno](https://deno.land).

-> Utilities for the Fibonacci Number and Sequence
+> Utilities for the Fibonacci Number and Sequence.

 ## Usage